Orthogonal-Research-Lab/CGS/cgs-oop/README.md

 # Running Simulation:
-To run the simulation you can do one of two things
+There are two ways to run the simulation

-either
-1. type the below line into the command line and hit enter
+1. type the below line into the command line and hit enter.

 > oop-blender-demo.blend -P model.py